momonoski55555/momo_CoopMod/README.md

 # **How to use**
-Run server.exe in the server folder. and launch medieval 2 from the eop gui.exe not the from steam.
+Run server.exe in the server folder. and launch medieval 2 from the M2TWEOP gui.exe not the from steam.

 while your playing a menu like this would appear.
 <img width="1079" height="712" alt="Pasted image 20251217220554" src="https://github.com/user-attachments/assets/3e4abcf6-16d2-480f-9c02-7b3cf9ab1e1f" />
-After you end your turn **YOU SHOULD NAME YOUR SAVE QUICKSAVE NOT ANYTHING ELSE**. if not the save not won't be able to be uploaded
+After you end your turn **YOU SHOULD NAME YOUR SAVE QUICKSAVE NOT ANYTHING ELSE** if not the save not won't be able to be uploaded.

 <img width="482" height="277" alt="Pasted image 20251217223244" src="https://github.com/user-attachments/assets/10910f39-bdc1-49eb-8be7-dffe08d0305c" />

-look in the console and see if it says error troubleshoot with the error code
+look in the console and see if it says error troubleshoot with the error code.

 # **How it works**
 it uses m2tweop to notify a rust app to upload your saves to dropbox cloud then have other players download it.